rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/05 Global history of science.md

 - Cultural critic of science
     - What we need to start looking at is the cultural, sociological factors that go into producing scientific knowledge

-> “This is not to say that science “makes up” its results of research, or that science is “nothing but politics by other means,” of course, as a familiar internalist epistemological approaches invariably interpret such findings” (Harding 1998, p.126)
+> “This is not to say that science 'makes up' its results of research, or that science is 'nothing but politics by other means,' of course, as a familiar internalist epistemological approaches invariably interpret such findings” (Harding 1998, p.126)
 >
 - Harding is NOT saying science is all made up or that science is just politics by other means
     - She IS saying that there is an important social story to be told in science